May30Sal/Game_Mania_Store_Website_2/README.md

 - [x] Apply features with Javascript to other pages
 - [x] Improve page functionality using Jquery
 - [x] Host the index(home) page on Github pages
+- [ ] Improve the website using API's

 ### 💻Tools used
 - HTML5